 The low-tech and commonsense approach to passive solar design of the ecohome made it easy for the occupants to understand exactly how the building systems worked in a passive solar home.
 It is a logical approach to designing a home to suit the climate and to optimize the benefits of passive solar heating and cooling.

 Detailed Feature Description

-Designed for minimal energy consumption, the ecohome features a covered solar court, with openable sky windows, and a garden courtyard.
+Designed for minimal energy consumption, the sustainable ecohome features a covered solar court, with openable sky windows, and a garden courtyard.

 Plants in the garden courtyard allow hot northerly summer breezes to be cooled via plant transpiration before entering and cooling the ecohome.